tonysm/bootcamp.turbo-laravel.com/resources/docs/installation.md

 ```

 > **note**
-> You may prefer to keep a watcher running, which you can do by using the `php artisan tailwindcss:watch` command instead of the build one.
+> If you prefer to keep a CSS watcher running that will compile your TailwindCSS styles anytime something changes, use the `php artisan tailwindcss:watch` command in a new terminal window.

-Now, the flash messages should appear, then fade away and if you inspect the DOM after they disappear, they should be gone!
+Now, the flash messages should appear and then fade out after 3 seconds.
+If you inspect the DOM, you will see that the element was removed!

 ![Flash Messages](/images/installation-flash-message.png)